elixir-lang/elixir/lib/elixir/pages/library-guidelines.md

 In some situations, where you need to do more than importing and aliasing modules, allowing a developer to `use SomeModule` may be necessary.
 The benefit of `use SomeModule` is that it provides a common extension point for the Elixir ecosystem.
 However, given `use SomeModule` can execute any code, it may not be easy for developers to understand the impact of `use SomeModule`.

-For this reason, to provide guidance and clarity, we recommend developers to include an admonition block in their `@moduledoc` that explains how `use SomeModule` impacts their code.
+For this reason, to provide guidance and clarity, we recommend library authors to include an admonition block in their `@moduledoc` that explains how `use SomeModule` impacts the developer code.
 As an example, the `GenServer` documentation outlines:

 > #### `use GenServer` {: .info}
 >